electrode-io/electrode-native/README.md

 - [Refactor] For each plugin, keep a separate folder per platform/generator (right now all plugins config/templates are stored at the root).
 - [Improvement] For maven generator, most of the templates are to replace single values.
 Try to detect more automatically and do surgical patching instead of relying on big redundant templates.
 - [Improvement] Add multi bundle support.
+- [Improvement] Implement caching of bundled miniapp (might not be needed)
+- [Improvement] Mavent generator.
+Find a better way to handle dependencies build order (react-native neds to be built first, then bridge which depends on it, then apis which depends on bridge ...).
+For now plugin list defines order but we might face issues later on.
+- [Improvement] Maven generator.
+Figure out a better way to handle same version of dependency but built with a different react-native version dependency.
+For now we suffix the maven artifact version with the platform version, but its not ideal.

 `react-native-electrode-bridge`